-We will need to be cognisant of the effects of this range of experiences as we plan for the new school year ahead and the return to learning and school life for all.
-It may be helpful to take stock of where we are and all we have achieved and our next steps towards our goals this year.
-It is really important to remember that our children and young people did not lose all of their previously learned skills and knowledge despite repeated school closures.
-The role of teachers and other school staff in ensuring this is acknowledged.
-Once they are back in the familiar environment of school, most students will re-engage with learning and move forward.
-Some, of course, will need more support to get going again, in line with the school's continuum of support.
-This guidance is intended to be adapted by school communities to plan for supporting wellbeing on this journey.
+The effects of this range of experiences must be considered as we plan for a successful return to learning and school life for all.
+It may be helpful to see the return as the restart of a journey, taking stock of where we are and our next steps towards our destination, rather than focusing on what we might have lost or on the length of the journey.
+While the period of school closure certainly means that many of our children and young people are out of practice in some areas, it is really important to remember that they have not lost all of their previously learned skills and knowledge.
+For most, once they are back in the familiar environment of school, supported by their teachers, these skills will come back as they reengage with learning and move forward.
+Some of course, will need more support to re-adjust to the school routine, in line with the school's continuum of support.
+Each school context is different and therefore this general guidance is intended to be adapted by school communities in preparing and devising plans for supporting wellbeing when navigating this journey.

-The next section of this document, Section 2 considers the essential guiding principles for fostering resilience during times of uncertainty.
-Sections 3 and 4 reflect on how schools have provided and will continue to provide a responsive continuum of support that addresses the range of experiences and impact on the school community and signposts to external supports and resources.
+The next section of this document, Section 2, considers the essential guiding principles for fostering resilience during times of uncertainty.
+Sections 3 and 4 reflect on how schools have provided and will continue to provide a responsive continuum of support that addresses the range of experiences and impact on the school community.
+Signposts to external supports and useful resources that may complement schools' support for members of the community are also included.
 A focus on school staff wellbeing is included in Section 5.
 Partnering with parents and encouraging student voice and agency are also key elements of this guidance, as outlined in Sections 6 and 7.
-Finally, this guidance is supplemented with links to additional resources and support, set out in Section 8, and available on gov.ie/backtoschool
+Finally, this guidance is supplemented with links to additional resources and support, set out in Section 8, and available on gov.ie/backtoschool.